Haptic Architects and Ramboll join forces to push boundaries of timber architecture in Oslo, Norway, with the Regenerative Highrise project.

 This concept embodies cutting-edge innovations in the use of timber and modular construction systems, combining them in a creative and compelling way.
 Both initiatives contribute to lifecycle carbon management of the building.

-Haptic brings a distinctively Scandinavian approach with a warm and natural aesthetic to the high-rise typology, more commonly associated with industrial materials such as or .
+Haptic brings a distinctively Scandinavian approach with a warm and natural aesthetic to the high-rise typology, more commonly associated with industrial materials such as concrete or glass.

 The triple-height sky villages are modelled on the latest fire safety regulations and supported by a hierarchy of centralised and decentralised building systems to ensure energy is delivered efficiently and on demand, while the pods themselves are designed to be upcycled and reused throughout the building.